 To achieve the credits for this programme, each learner must

 Should the learner not successfully complete the assignments or the exam, they will be issued with a certificate of attendance.

 Should they successfully complete the entire programme, they will receive an INSETA statement of results, detailing the credits they have achieved against the Wealth Management qualification.

-The learner will receive forty-one credits on successful completion of this programme.
+The learner will receive thirty-six credits on successful completion of this programme.